Getting Started with Haskell

 - Install ghc-mod (better Emacs/Vim support)

-- How to install tools with cabal-dev
+- How to install tools with cabal sandbox

 - Configure GHCi